midas-network/flu-scenario-modeling-hub/README.md

   indicator of incidence, ie total ED visits for flu divided by total ED visits.
   Data broken down by age groups are graphed [here](https://www.cdc.gov/fluview/surveillance/2025-week-24.html#cdc_data_surveillance_section_2-outpatient-and-emergency-department-illness-surveillance).

 -  Additional targets if submitting quantiles in addition to trajectories:
     - Cumulative hospitalizations.
 Cumulative outcomes start at 0 at the start of projections, on Aug 10, 2025.
 This is similar to prior influenza rounds.
+    - Cumulative deaths.
+Cumulative outcomes start at 0 at the start of projections, on Aug 10, 2025.
+This is similar to prior influenza rounds.
     - State-level peak hospitalizations.
     - State-level timing of peak hospitalizations.